gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-pyha-serial` (Intel Quartus RTL viewer)

+.. todo:: Names on the figure should match the names on the code!
+    Explain that 'a' is the input on the left-hand side (fed into B of the 1st MAC), out0 is output of the 1st MAC (fed into B of the 2nd MAC) and 'out1' in the source code is actually out0 in the RTL view (or am I mistaken?)

-With slight modification to the 'main' function (:numref:`mac-pyha-parallel`), two MAC's can be connected in a way that synthesizes to parallel structure (:numref:`pyha_mac_reuse_parallel`).
+With slight modification to the 'main' function (:numref:`mac-pyha-parallel`), two MAC's can be connected in a way that synthesizes to a parallel structure (:numref:`pyha_mac_reuse_parallel`).

 .. code-block:: python
-    :caption: Two MAC's in parallel
+    :caption: Two MAC's in parallel, specified in Pyha
     :name: mac-pyha-parallel

     def main(self, a):